 Eurostat has collected and published data on municipal waste since 1995.
 These data are widely used for comparing municipal waste generation and treatment in different countries, and indicators on municipal waste are used to monitor European waste policies.
 The data on municipal waste expressed in kilograms per capita are part of a set of indicators compiled annually to monitor the EU’s sustainable development strategy.

-For 2014, municipal waste generation totals vary considerably, ranging from 759 kg per capita in Denmark to 272 kg per capita in Poland and Romania.
+For 2015, municipal waste generation totals vary considerably, ranging from 789 kg per capita in Denmark to 286 kg per capita in Poland.
 The variations reflect differences in consumption patterns and economic wealth, but also depend on how municipal waste is collected and managed.
 There are differences between countries regarding the degree to which waste from commerce, trade and administration is collected and managed together with waste from households.

-Of the fourteen countries with an overall decrease from 1995 to 2014, only two (Bulgaria and Slovenia) showed a decrease both before and after 2004.
-Bulgaria showed the largest reduction, with a steady annual average decrease of -2.4 %, followed by Slovenia, -1.7 % per annum.
+Bulgaria showed the largest reduction, with a steady annual average decrease of -2.5 %, followed by Slovenia, -1.4 % per annum.